 Our first meeting was an interview.
 Lynn knew she would eventually need caregivers to help her through her dying process.
-So she set about interviewing local caregivers and contemplating potential care needs as her dying process would progress.
+So, she set about interviewing local caregivers and contemplating potential future care needs as her dying process would progress.
 Lynn didn't want her son and daughter-in-law to be "overwhelmed" with her care.
 She set herself up with hospice care, and soon after, my partner and I became a part of her care giving team.

 Lynn was quite organized and demanded everything had its place and a reason for its place.
 She explained all of her eating habits, daily routines, and self administered her detailed list of medications up until the last week of her life.
 From Lynn I learned the importance of telling people exactly what you want and expect the best out of everyone.
 Full communication and pre-planning can eliminate future confusion or questions and can certainly lessen stress for her loved ones and caregivers.